The News on the Bruise

 - Apply After Blaster and ice the area – continue reapplying for the duration of the swelling.

-- Stretching and cardio will help to flush out toxins.
+- Stretching, flushing, cardio, and proper hydration will help to flush out toxins.

 - Use the FasciaBlaster® lightly and briskly at the surface layer to flush the area and facilitate Venous return.

-- Use the flushing and activation techniques shown above.
+- Perform the isometric activation techniques shown above.

 Recovery is so important because the inflammation process happens over the course of three different phases with varying time frames, depending on what is going on in the body.
 The inflammation process is very complex, but I will try to break it down for you here and explain the process in relation to FasciaBlasting.